Christine K. Cassel

-Christine K. Cassel is a leading expert in geriatric medicine, medical ethics and quality of care.
-She is planning dean of the new Kaiser Permanente School of Medicine.
+Christine K. Cassel is an American physician, author, and professor specializing in geriatric medicine, medical ethics and quality of care.
+She is a Professor of Medicine at University of California, San Francisco.
+She was planning dean of the new Kaiser Permanente School of Medicine from 2016-2018.
 Until March 2016, she was president and CEO of the National Quality Forum.
-Previously, Cassel served as president and CEO of the American Board of Internal Medicine (ABIM) and the ABIM Foundation.
+Previously, Cassel served as president and CEO of the American Board of Internal Medicine and the ABIM Foundation.

-Cassel is one of 20 scientists chosen by U.S. President Barack Obama to serve on the President's Council of Advisors on Science and Technology, which advises the president in areas where an understanding of science, technology, and innovation is key to forming responsible and effective policy.
-She is the co-chair and physician leader of a PCAST working group that made recommendations to the president on issues relating to health information technology, advances in technology for hearing, technology and aging, and ensuring the safety of the nation's drinking water.